 Specimen Type Describes the specimen type needed for testing

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-A pathology/diagnostic report and a brief history are required.
+A pathology/diagnostic report including a brief history is required.

-Acceptable: Unstained slides; slides may be stained and/or scraped
+Acceptable: Unstained slides with a minimum of 5% tumor cell population; slides may be stained and/or scraped

 1. Process all specimens into FFPE blocks prior to submission.